Zeulni/wellbeing-audio-analysis/README.md

 The four main building blocks of this toolbox are shown in the figure below (with the corresponding outputs).
 [<img src="./docs/audio_wellbeing_analysis_overview.svg" alt="audio AI toolkit overview" />](./docs/audio_wellbeing_analysis_overview.svg)

-The final output of the pipeline is the prediction of well-being, which is done using regression (between 0-1 or 0-7) and classification (low vs. high).
+0. Input Video:
+    - mp4 or avi file
+    - Stored in `src/audio/videos`
+    - Filename provided in `configs/config.yaml`
+    - Ideally 25 fps (otherwise processing takes longer)
+1. Output of Audiovisual Speaker Diarization:
+    - 1 folder with the same name as the video, containing all current and future results
+    - 3 important files in this folder: (1) RTTM file (“who spoke when”), (2) log file (for troubleshooting), and (3) “faces_id” folder, which contains all recognized speaker and their corresponding ID from the RTTM file
+2. Output of Communication Pattern & Emotion Feature Calculation:
+    - A csv file named *VIDEONAME*_audio_analysis_results.csv` containing one row for each speaker with the corresponding features values over time as columns
+3. Output of Feature Visualization:
+    - 3 line charts for visualization of the feature values contained in the csv file
+    - 3 features are plotted per chart (i.e., 9 time series in total)
+4. Output of Well-Being Prediction:
+    - 1 csv for the PERMA classification results (low/high well-being)
+    - 1 csv for the PERMA regression results (continuous well-being scores either between 0-1 or 1-7)
+    - 1 plot to visualize the regression results (also saved as “perma_spider_charts.png”)

 The parts can be run separately if, for example, the prediction of well-being is not required but other downstream tasks such as the prediction of team performance are.

 ## :gear: How To Use